RediSearch/RediSearch/docs/Commands.md

 * **NOOFFSETS**: If set, we do not store term offsets for documents (saves memory, does not allow exact searches or highlighting).
 Implies `NOHL`.

 * **TEMPORARY**: Create a lightweight temporary index which will expire after the specified period of inactivity.
 The internal idle timer is reset whenever the index is searched or added to.
-Because such indexes are lightweight, you can create thousands of such indexes without negative performance implications and therefore you should consider using `NOINITIALSCAN` to avoid costly scanning.
+Because such indexes are lightweight, you can create thousands of such indexes without negative performance implications and therefore you should consider using `SKIPINITIALSCAN` to avoid costly scanning.

 * **NOHL**: Conserves storage space and memory by disabling highlighting support.
 If set, we do not store corresponding byte offsets for term positions. `NOHL` is also implied by `NOOFFSETS`.